BohdanRud8989/freshcells-app/README.md

-# This is a SPA React application that allows users to register with GDPR.
+# This is a SPA React application that allows users to login and observe his information.

 Features:

-- User registration form with data validation
+- User login form with fields validation

 Technologies Used:

 - React
 - Vite: Development server and build tool for modern web applications
 - TypeScript
-- Ant Design: React UI component library
+- cx: classnames library(to display class list depending on conditions)
+- Apollo Client for GraphQL API(jwt token is stored in `sessionStorage`)

 ## Initial setup